cdl-geneseo/geneseo-dictionary/S/Swole.md

 # Swole

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Swole

 Created by  Unknown User (mtr7) on Apr 27, 2015

 Adjective.
 Used to describe someone who is very muscular, usually with reference to how often they workout.  &quot;Yea, I'm about to go to the gym so I can get swole&quot;.
 Romig, S-Z, 2015.